NVIDIA/MinkowskiEngine/docs/demo/sparse_tensor_reconstruction.rst

    python -m examples.reconstruction --train

-To visualize the network prediction after you finished training, type
+To visualize network predictions, or to try out a pretrained model, type:

 .. code-block::